top of page

 Certification.
 In recognition of your completion and achievement of the 10 modules course and presentation of your design, you will receive a certificate that has been endorsed by the Permaculture Educators Guild (PEG) from the Permaculture in New Zealand organisation, and is recognised worldwide.
 You will also receive a one-year membership to PiNZ as a new PDC Graduate

 Communication.
-Is mostly done through the online group platform.
+It is mostly done through the online group platform.
 Private emails can also be sent from this app & website.
 Lillee rarely has phone reception at home, so is a little hit and miss with phone calls and texts.

-All interactions with each other are founding in respect and care for each other and the diversity of thoughts, experiences, emotions and beliefs that we all hold.
+All interactions with each other are founded in respect and care for each other and the diversity of thoughts, experiences, emotions and beliefs that we all hold.

 CPI is on the journey of learning and applying Nonviolent Communication, New Emotions Mapping and other tools that help effective group synergies with its courses.